reedhedges/AMRISim/README.md

     values/visualization, and visualizations for debugging the simulator itself.
 * Configurable space and time resolutions.
+* Network broadcast service discovery (compatible with Lantronix wifi interface devices) of simulator or simulated robots.
 * Full source code included under the GPL for understanding the simulation implementation, customizing and improving it, or even adapting AMRISim's ARIA communication protocol layer for